Answers to our most frequently asked questions…

 What are the requirements for your guides (teachers)?

-We currently hire Guides that have either a teaching credential or a degree in their subject of speciality plus teaching experience.
-Assistants may be students working toward their credential, parents with homeschooling experience, etc. All staff and volunteers that work with children are background checked, fingerprinted, and referenced.
+We currently hire Guides that have either a teaching credential, a specialized degree, or extensive professional experience in their subject of speciality, plus teaching experience.
+All staff and volunteers on campus are background checked, fingerprinted, and referenced.

 What does parent partnership look like?